PopovEvgeniy/blackice/readme.txt

 Thanks

-What you need when you try create a big thing?
+What you need when you try to create a big thing?
 A technical consultation.
 I need it too.
 I want to say «Big thanks for technical consultation» to these peoples:

 BlackBird